bellemae/goo-contacts/README.txt

 A bit of setup is required to allow the authentication with Google to work.

 Go to your developer console at Google https://console.developers.google.com and create a new project.
+Click into the project and click 'Enable an API', enable Contact API.
+Click into the consent screen and add your email & a product name.
+Now click credentials > create new client ID
+Select web application

-	It will ask for 'Authorized JavaScript origins' && 'Authorized redirect URIs'
+Now it will ask for 'Authorized JavaScript origins' && 'Authorized redirect URIs'

 	If you are going to deploy the application to a live server, then you simply put the URI of the application & yourapp/auth/google_oauth2/callback for the redirect.
 If you are wanting to run it from your localhost you'll need to create a publicly visible url for google.

 	Here I use ngrok, it's very quick & easy to download & setup https://ngrok.com/ Download, unzip, go to the directory where it's located and run ./ngrok http 3000.
 	Ngrok will show the publicly visible addresses, which look something like: http://d60sd04e.ngrok.io use this for 'Authorized JavaScript origins'.
 Now fill in Authorized redirect URIs with the same address followed by /auth/google_oauth2/callback

 	When you save it will provide you with a client id & a client secret.